 Division of Secure Facilities

-The Division of Secure Facilities provides oversight and leadership for 19 Regional Youth Detention Centers (RYDCs) and the 6 Youth Development Centers (YDCs) located throughout Georgia, ranging from 30 to 200-bed capacities.
+The Division of Secure Facilities provides oversight and leadership for 19 Regional Youth Detention Centers (RYDCs) and the 6 Youth Development Campuses (YDCs) located throughout Georgia, ranging from 30 to 200-bed capacities.

 The Regional Youth Detention Centers (RYDC) are secure short-term centers for youth awaiting court to enter the community, placement in the community, or long-term facilities serving youthful offenders.